gapcoin-project/C-Utils/README.md

 Point
 ---
-A simple two dimensional point impelementation as a struct and a uint64 which uses the higher 32 bits as y and the lower as x coordianate
+A simple two dimensional point implementation as a struct and an uint64 which uses the higher 32 bits as y and the lower as x coordinates

 Rand